ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/running/debugging.md

 # Debugging

-If you’re experiencing issues with the $productName$ and cannot diagnose the issue through the `/ambassador/v0/diag/` diagnostics endpoint, this document covers various approaches and advanced use cases for debugging $productName$ issues.
+If you’re experiencing issues with the Emissary and cannot diagnose the issue through the `/ambassador/v0/diag/` diagnostics endpoint, this document covers various approaches and advanced use cases for debugging Emissary issues.

-We assume that you already have a running $productName$ installation in the following sections.
+We assume that you already have a running Emissary installation in the following sections.

 ## A Note on TLS

 [TLS] can appear intractable if you haven't set up [certificates] correctly.
-If you're having trouble with TLS, always [check the logs] of your $productName$ Pods and look for certificate errors.
+If you're having trouble with TLS, always [check the logs] of your Emissary Pods and look for certificate errors.

 [TLS]: ../tls
 [certificates]: ../tls#certificates-and-secrets
 [check the logs]: #review-logs

-## Check $productName$ status
+## Check Emissary status

-1. First, check the $productName$ Deployment with the following: `kubectl get -n $productNamespace$ deployments`
+1. First, check the Emissary Deployment with the following: `kubectl get -n $productNamespace$ deployments`

     After a brief period, the terminal will print something similar to the following: